-Spread Dots of Paint Throughout Your Palette
+Step 3: Spread Dots of Paint Throughout Your Palette

-As a visual reminder of your painting goal, and also to make future mixing easier, squeeze out several little dots of pure mother color, out of the tube, in your palette’s mixing surface and preserve them as visual reminder that you are suppose to mix in some of that color every single time you get paint from any tube.
+As a visual reminder of your painting goal, and also to make future mixing easier, squeeze out several little dots of pure mother color, out of the tube, in your palette’s mixing surface and preserve them as visual reminder that you are supposed to mix in some of that color every single time you get paint from any tube.
 (See photo at the end of article).

-Note: while this is a great way to proceed with oils, when using acrylics, since they dry much quicker, you may not want to squeeze out too much paint.
+Note: while this is a great way to proceed with oils; when using acrylics, since they dry much quicker, you may not want to squeeze out too much paint.
 The small dots might be dry by the time you need them.
-Squeeze out just a couple of acrylic paint dots, as visual reminder.
+Squeeze out just a couple of acrylic paint dots, as a visual reminder.

 Watch Out: Don’t Mix Too Much Mother Color Into Everything